 Fees For Carrying Your Unaccompanied Minor

-The Southwest Airlines minor policy is extremely helpful for young travelers traveling alone or along with their parents.
-It ensures their safety and comfort throughout the journey.
-The policy also helps them get more attention while flying with Southwest Airlines.
+The Southwest Airlines unaccompanied minor policy is extremely helpful for young travelers traveling alone or along with their parents.
+For the safety and comfort of the child throughout the journey, following these policies is the only way out.
+Due to these policies, the UMs are the center of attraction for Southwest Airlines flights.
 If you still have any queries related to Southwest Airlines, you can contact the airline’s customer service by dialing the number mentioned below.

 1) What age group qualifies as an unaccompanied minor on Southwest Airlines?